Problem Gambling Awareness Month: A Toolkit and Tips for Behavioral Health Professionals

 To help professionals take action, here are some tips for keeping gambling disorder in mind no matter what aspect of behavioral health is within your scope of practice:

 - Know what Gambling Disorder is from a mental health perspective.
 Most people understand that gambling disorder involves betting something of value on a game of chance.
 While most people think of casinos, slot machines, and card games as “gambling,” fewer people -even some professionals- are aware that bingo, lottery tickets, and even the stock market can be considered gambling and can result in significant impact on the lives of those who gamble, their loved ones, and their friends.
 Criteria developed in the DSM 5 can help define and identify Gambling Disorder.

 - Advocate for programs and services that will help those with gambling disorder and their loved ones and friends.
 If advocacy is unfamiliar to you, join with others who “know the ropes” such as the NCPG.
-You may even decide to attend Problem Gambling Advocacy Day 2020, scheduled for TBD in March, April, or early May of 2020 in Washington, DC to become more engaged, network with other advocates, and educate federal legislators about gambling disorder.
-Registration for this even is available until March 1, 2020.
+You may even decide to attend Problem Gambling Advocacy Day which is on hold due to COVID-19 but will be observed in the future when safe to do so.
+Normally it is scheduled for in March, April, or early May in Washington, DC to help those attending to become more engaged, network with other advocates, and educate federal legislators about gambling disorder.
+Watch for next year’s registration for this event.

 - Educate clients and others in your practice or other spheres where you have influence by making information available and bringing it to the level of conversation in the course of your daily work activities.
 This can be as simple as providing a list of NCPG resources or by contacting your State Affiliate for state-specific resources, self-help resources, support resources for family and friends, and treatment resources.